InSourceIO/InSourceIO.github.io/_posts/articles/2018-03-20-google-cloud-platform-part-1.md

 While I won't delve into the details of why this special piece is needed for Cloud SQL, suffice it to say this handles connecting correctly in a Google Cloud environment.

 With this basic app in place (and whatever code you want to do databas-ey things, which I trust you can figure out on your own), you're good to go in App Engine Flexible.
-The app is secure and can connect to a cloud database, and /_ah requests made by Google to monitor health work fine.
-At least, so I thought.
+The app is secure and can connect to a cloud database, and `/_ah` requests made by Google to monitor health work fine.
+So it would seem.

 ## ~&gt; cat output.dump | grep SEVERE > /dev/null